zrqiao/zrqiao.github.io/_pages/teaching.md

 ---

 ## Conference and seminar presentations
+* Contributed talk at NeurIPS 2022 <a     href="https://www.mlsb.io/">Machine Learning in Structural Biology Workshop</a>.

 * ACS Spring 2022 - Poster and Sci-Mix Session

 * Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at CMU, Jan.
 13, 2022